multiprocessio/datastation-documentation/tutorials/Query_Elasticsearch_with_DataStation.md

 Enter your query and hit play!

+Note: there is a bug in DataStation before 0.7.0 that when the query is blank no results may be returned.
+Simply set a query that is guaranteed to include all results.
+For example `age:>0`.

 ![Run Elasticsearch query](/tutorials/run-elasticsearch-query.gif)

 You can always download the results of a panel by hitting the download